tlvines86/se_project_spots/README.md

 # Project 3: Spots

-This project is about utilizing infromation from figma to create a responsive webpage design.
+This project is about utilizing infromation from figma to create a responsive webpage design, along with techniques such as BEM, grid, and flex box.

 ### Overview